FelixAburto/Detection-Engineering/README.md

 <h3>Unauthorized Access to Azure Key Vault Query:</h3>

-In order to create a query for this detection first we must think about what exactly are we looking for.
-For this detection we want to alert every time someone views our secret value from our key vault.
-We would want to look for the "mysecretvalue" Secret and the "SecretGet" operation in our logs.
-After doing some research this is the query that we are going to use for our detection:
+To create a query for this detection, we first need to define what we're looking for.
+In this case, we want to trigger an alert every time someone views our secret value from the Key Vault.
+Specifically, we need to search for logs that reference the "mysecretvalue" secret and the "SecretGet" operation.
+After conducting some research, this is the query we'll use for our detection:

 ```SQL